 Actions that foster effective government:

 It’s difficult to achieve good government without transparency.
-Fortunately, after a few fits and starts, the legislature passed a measure sponsored by Sen. Sander Rue which created the “Sunshine Portal.”
+Fortunately, after a few fits and starts, the legislature passed a measure sponsored by former Sen. Sander Rue which created the “Sunshine Portal.”
 The portal provides public access to important information about New Mexico state government, including spending, budgets, revenues, employees, contracts and more.
 You can access the Sunshine Portal from this link.

 Actions that fail to foster effective government:

 No thank you!

 Many city and county governments, large and small, across the state, still act outside the requirements – in letter or spirit – of the state’s Open Meetings Act, even though local actions are often what most impact people’s daily lives.
 It is still too often the case that meetings are not properly noticed, and agendas and meeting minutes provide almost no information about what is discussed.
 Boards and commissions are often packed with people whose interests are frequently decided by those public bodies, and deals are made among board and commission members or between local officials and interested parties behind closed doors.
 It is an intractable and serious problem.

 Communicate with the Governor and your Legislators

 Whether you’re congratulating them on their score or expressing your disappointment, be direct, courteous and polite.